-Matilda Joselyn Gage
+Matilda Joslyn Gage

 August 25, 1862

-The square, outlined by a mix of stone and brick Greek Revival Style structures built on the slope of a hill beside Limestone Creek, filled to capacity.
+The town center, outlined by stone and brick Greek Revival Style structures built on the slope of a hill, beside which Limestone Creek ran, soon filled to capacity.
 Shoulders bumped shoulders.
-Conversations carried, sounding like music, echoing and reverberating between the buildings.
+Conversations carried, echoing and reverberating between buildings, joining with the sounds of music.
 An overflow of people spread to the side roads, resident porches, pastures, and cornfields.

-In the middle of the square stood 22-year-old Osgood Vose Tracy, his brown eyes twinkling, his heart full of patriotic enthusiasm.
-The heat and his wool uniform caused his brow to drip and from his pocket he took out a handkerchief, which his mother had washed, and swiped the perspiration from his forehead.
-Placing it back, he clasped the shoulders of his friends, Andy and Frank, who stood beside him, and beaming, pulled them in.
+In the center of the square stood 22-year-old Osgood Vose Tracy, his brown eyes twinkling, his heart full of patriotic enthusiasm.
+The heat as well as the wool uniform he wore caused him to perspire and from his pocket, he took out a handkerchief which his mother had washed the day before, and gave his forehead a swipe.
+Placing the cloth back, Osgood clasped the shoulders of his childhood friends, Andy and Frank, standing beside him, and beaming, pulled them in.

-The organizer of the event – a well-known abolitionist, women’s suffragist and resident of town, 36-year-old Matilda Joslyn Gage, was situated on the top step of Beard Hall.
-She wore a fitted, long, black jacket, like a man might wear, unbuttoned from the waist down, open to her skirt.
-She had rolled its’ satiny cuffs back.
-The collar had a v-neck shape.
-Her brown hair was brushed high off her forehead, twisted on each side to the back, to a braided bun.
-The rest – extensions she had added – fell in long ringlets, past her shoulders.
-Her appearance was serious and stern, her eyes set on what she planned to accomplish.
+The organizer of the rally, a well-known abolitionist, women’s suffragist, writer, and resident of town – thirty-six year old Matilda Joslyn Gage – was situated on the top step of Beard Hall.
+She wore a long, black jacket, like a man might wear, fitted then unbuttoned from the waist down, open to her skirt.
+Its’ satiny cuffs rolled back, its’ collar was of v-neck shape.
+Matilda’s brown hair, brushed high off her forehead, twisted on each side to the back, to a braided bun.
+The rest – extensions she’d added – fell in long ringlets, past her shoulders.
+Her appearance was serious and stern, her eyes seeming set on what she planned to accomplish.

-The crowd whistled and cheered in unison.
+The crowd cheered loud in unison.